Enimathi/M1_App_Election-Poll/README.md

 # Requirements

+# ABSTRACT

+# DEFINING OUR SYSTEM

-# Cost and Features and Timeline
+# COST and FEATURES and TIMELINE

 Fast and easy way of conducting Election.